ionic-team/stencil/BREAKING_CHANGES.md

 ### Removed: Global `HTMLStencilElement` was removed

-The global type for `HTMLStencilElement` has been removed and should now be imported from `@stencil/core`.
-Even better is to import the exact type of your component, such as `HTMLIonButtonElement`.
+The global type for `HTMLStencilElement` has been removed.
+Instead it's better is to use the exact type of your component, such as `HTMLIonButtonElement`.
+The HTML types are automatically generated within the `components.d.ts` file.

 ### Removed: `StencilIntrinsecElement`